"Okahijiki" is a traditional vegetable originating from Nanyo City, Yamagata Prefecture, and is a nutritious land-based hijiki!

 Okahijiki?
 Hijiki?
 You may be wondering what it means for seaweed to be called oka

-In Nanyo City, Yamagata Prefecture, hijiki seaweed grown in the fields, known as "okahijiki," adds color to the dining table.
-We would like to introduce the appeal of okahijiki, a seaweed that is not often seen or heard of outside of the prefecture.
+In Nanyo City, Yamagata Prefecture,hijiki seaweed grown in fields, known as "okahijiki,"adds color to the dinner table.
+We'd like to introduce the charm of "okahijiki," which you probably won't see or hear about much outside of Yamagata Prefecture.

 What is Okahijiki?